 A comprehensive physical examination.
 The examination is to be performed by a licensed physician or P.A. and is to reflect that the recruit is free of any disease or disability which would interfere with a recruits physical performance at the Academy.

-Recruits must meet physical training requirements to gain entrance to the Full-Time Academy.
+Recruits must meet physical training requirements to gain entrance to the Level III Academy.
 Currently, those gaining admission to basic training must enter at the 40th percentile, or better, of standards for age and gender developed by the Cooper Institute for Aerobic Research.
 Click here to learn more about Physical Training Standards.

 Each recruit must achieve a minimum passing score of seventy (70) on the current Vermont Police Academy entrance examination.
 See below to learn more about Entrance Testing and testing dates. ***NOTE: Effective March 1, 2013, written examination scores must be less than five years old from the start of the Basic Training***

 Each applicant must be tested to insure the recruit is emotionally suited for law enforcement.

 Background and Character Check

 Each recruit must successfully undergo a thorough, comprehensive background investigation and character check, which includes a FBI fingerprint submission and polygraph.
 (The polygraph must have been administered on behalf of the sponsoring agency or another Vermont police agency within one year of entry to the Level III Academy.)
 A felony conviction or a misdemeanor conviction of a crime of moral turpitude may result in disqualification.

 View the current Curriculum Summary for the Basic Training Course for Level III Officers.

 For information on the academy's academic, performance-based curriculum and physical fitness standards contact: Executive Director Richard Gauthier.

 Written Entrance Exam